 How companies proceed to identify psychological stress factors

-- Recording and assessment of the psychological stress of work
+- Assessment of the psychological stress of work

 - Monitoring the effectiveness of the measures applied

-The implementation and observance of these steps is associated with a high expenditure of time and is particularly in small and medium-sized enterprises without occupational safety specialists, by the management or by the personnel management taken over.
+The implementation and observance of the steps above are associated with a high expenditure of time and are taken over by the management or the personnel management, particularly in small and medium-sized enterprises without occupational safety specialists.

 How can HR and management with their already tight schedules cope with this additional requirement?